Announcing the launch of the AAOKH Endowment Fund

 In the News: AAOKH observations provide stronger understanding of spotted seal behavior

-Maeghan Connor
+Maeghan Connor holds controller on boat.

 Check out this blog post about AAOKH-affiliated UAF graduate student Maeghan Connor’s research using low-impact research tools to understand haul out behavior of spotted seals near Utqiaġvik.
 As part of her research, Maeghan reviewed environmental observations contributed by Utqiaġvik-based Iñupiat observers Billy Adams and Joe Leavitt.
 Their observations provided essential data on environmental conditions during…